Tips for Making Beer Soap

 submitted by Carol P.

-Disclaimer — The recipes in this library reflect the individual contributors' own methods of soapmaking, and we cannot personally guarantee the success or results of any of the recipes included in this library.
-If you are new to soapmaking, familiarize yourself with basic soapmaking and lye safety procedures before trying any of the recipes.
-It is a good idea to run any recipe through the lye calculator first.
+A reminder — The usual disclaimers apply.
+The recipes in this library reflect the individual contributors' own methods of soapmaking and are written in their own words.
+We cannot personally guarantee the success or results of any of the recipes included in this library.